sdesena/sdesena/README.md

 - Climate and Weather Analysis: Tools to access and analyze climate data, such as precipitation, temperature, and drought indices, using GEE.<br><br>
 - WebGIS applications: Integrate GEE with web technologies, to create dynamic WebGIS applications that leverage real-time satellite imagery data visualization and user-friendly interactive mapping. <br><br>
 - Spatial Queries: Examples of spatial queries to extract meaningful insights from large datasets.<br><br>
-- Integration: Integrating PostGIS with other tools and platforms, such as Geopandas, QGIS, GEE, and web mapping applications.<br><br>
+- Spatial Database Management: Integrating PostGIS with other tools and platforms, such as Geopandas, QGIS, GEE, and web mapping applications.<br><br>

 ### Contributions and Collaboration
 If you have ideas for improvements, feel free to fork the repositories and submit pull requests.
 Open issues for bugs, questions, or requests, and I’ll be happy to engage with you.
-Feel free to provide feedback or reach out for collaborations by contacting me through my social medias.
+Feel free to provide feedback and reach out for collaborations by contacting me through my social medias.
   <br><br>
 Thank you for visiting my GitHub profile.
 I hope you find these resources useful and inspiring !
 </p>&nbsp;